A proposed residential development by Olympian Homes.

-A three storey building comprising 59,000ft2 of office and media production space.
+The site currently comprises a three storey 59,000ft2 building with office and media production space.

 The section of Havelock House fronting Ormeau Road was built as part of a hemstitching warehouse in the late 1800s.
 During WW2 the building was converted to sleeping accommodation for troops.